SrSato/Sprint5/README.md

 # WebSocket Chat

-A simple chat with rooms.
+A very simple chat with rooms.

 ## Dependences